Ficool

 "My son," Helios said softly, rising from his throne, his presence filling the chamber like sunlight breaking through storm clouds.
 He laid a steady hand on Michael's shoulder.
 "When did you grow so naïve?
 The world honors not justice, only triumph and defeat."

-Michael's fists clenched so tightly the blood had soaked his palms, the warm sting biting into him with each heartbeat.
+Michael's fists clenched again, blood soaking his palms, the warm sting biting into him with each heartbeat.
 The golden light of the palace glinted off the polished marble floors, reflecting in the swirling mist that veiled the high windows.
-He could feel it—the weight of failure pressing against his chest, heavy as the mountains that crowned the mortal realm below.
+He could feel it: the weight of failure pressing against his chest, heavy as the mountains that crowned the mortal realm below.

 Helios' voice echoed like distant thunder, each word striking with unrelenting authority.
 "Do not forget the weight of your responsibilities."